Skip to main content

 Asian American Studies Academic Excellence Scholarship

 The UH Asian American Studies Center provides scholarships to qualified undergraduate and graduate students who want to pursue educational and research opportunities in Asian and Asian American Studies.
 Students who minor in Asian American Studies, complete AAMS 2300 and/or AAMS 4300, demonstrate academic excellence and have a GPA of 2.7 or higher are eligible to apply.
-The application typically opens in February.
+The scholarship application is now open and closes Feb.
+28, 2024.
 Visit the Asian American Studies scholarship page for more information.

 UH Foundation Scholarships

 The UH Foundation scholarship includes several scholarships for College of Education undergraduate students.
 Applicants must be enrolled in the UH College of Education full time.
-The application typically opens in March.
+The application will open on March 18, 2024 with a deadline of April 12, 2024.
 Please visit the UH Foundation Scholarship page for more information and to apply online.

-The University of Houston Alumni Association has scholarships available for undergraduate and graduate students.
-The application typically opens in March.
+The University of Houston Alumni Association Foundation has scholarships available for undergraduate and graduate students.
+The application opened Jan.
+2, 2024 and closes April 15, 2024.
 Visit the UHAA Scholarship webpage for more information.

 Charles Butt Scholarship for Aspiring Teachers

-UH has been selected to be part of the innovative initiative through the Charles Butt Foundation.
-As part of this initiative, prospective and current UH students who want to be teachers are eligible to apply for the Charles Butt Scholarship for Aspiring Teachers.
+Prospective and current UH students who want to be teachers are eligible to apply for the Charles Butt Scholarship for Aspiring Teachers.
 The application typically opens in October.
-Please visit the Charles Butt Foundation webpage for more information and to apply.
+Please visit the Charles Butt Foundation webpage for more information.